CompanyofChampions/CoC/nioh.md

 ## Nioh - Legend Criteria

-As of the time of writing, the singlularly accepted Legend run for Nioh is
+As of the time of writing, the sole Legend run for Nioh is
 - Way of the Nioh / NG+4 / Max NG

 If you feel that you have an idea for a run that meets requirements, check with a mod beforehand for confirmation.